-First off – big apols.
+First off, big apols.

-Because it’s been a while since I did a post like this.
-A post where I focused purely on a key piece or a look created by little old moi and had it photographed by my Mummy or my super hawt American squeeze.
+Because it’s been a while since I did a post like this – a post where I focused purely on a key piece or a look created by little old moi and had it photographed by my Mummy or my super hawt American squeeze.

 (This is what happens when you’re too small of a biz to be able to afford a professional photographer to shoot your outfits… You have to recruit your loved ones.
 Again – thanks, guys!)

-Since I’ve been working as a freelance writer, which is a fair few months now, I’ve been experimenting a lot with the style of blogging content I produce and what works best for me and my “voice” if you like.
+So, basically… Since I’ve been working as a freelance writer, which is a fair few months now, I’ve been experimenting a lot with the style of blogging content I produce and what works best for me and my “voice” if you like.

 For my freelance writing clients specifically, I tend to have a specific structure and tone to my posts because that’s what the industry demands.
 You can no longer just write a journalistic type of blog post like this that’s like a diary entry and flows right off the tongue so-to-speak.
 Or you can, but it won’t be acceptable.

-Now, it’s all about headings and formatting and SEO key phrases and OMG is this post going to rank well on Google?
+Why?
+Well, because nowadays it’s all about headings and formatting and SEO key phrases and OMG is this post going to rank well on Google?
 Because OMG, if it doesn’t… The universe might implode.

 Don’t get me wrong, I love what I do for my freelance writing clients.
 I’ve been lucky enough to work with some super cool brands and creative people in the little time I’ve been doing this for a living.

 Is this post going to rank well for SEO after I’ve done?
+Probably not.

 But, why is it that we can’t blog like we used to blog anymore?
 Even if it’s just every now and then.
 For fun.
 For old times’ sake.